Members

 Marc Descoteaux

-Marc is a graduate student in Materials Science & Mechanical Engineering.
-He is interested in developing methods to accelerate the sampling of rare events in molecular dynamics simulations.
+Marc is a PhD student in Materials Science & Mechanical Engineering.
+He is interested in developing methods to accelerate the sampling of rare events in molecular dynamics simulations using machine learned force fields.
 He obtained his B.S. in Chemical Physics and M.S. in Materials Science and Engineering from Tufts University, where he used molecular dynamics and machine learning methods to predict the structures of cyclic peptides.

 Undergraduate students